surniaulula/wpsso-strip-schema-microdata/readme.txt

 = 2.7.0 =

 (2020/10/16) Refactored the add-on class to extend a new WpssoAddOn abstract class.
+Fixed a syntax error when appending a warning message for an invalid body tag.